Whistleblowers warn sex offenders ‘could be freed’ under early release plans

 The sharp rise in recent weeks is likely to have been driven by the number of jail sentences handed to people found guilty of taking part in recent disorder across parts of the country.

-In a statement to Channel 4 News, an MoJ spokesperson said: “The new Government inherited a justice system in crisis, with prisons on the point of collapse.
+An MoJ spokesperson said on Channel 4’s claims: “The new Government inherited a justice system in crisis, with prisons on the point of collapse.
 It has been forced to introduce an early release programme to stop a crisis that would have overwhelmed the criminal justice system, meaning we would no longer be able to lock up dangerous criminals and protect the public.